a-blast/Randy/README.md

 #### This repo is still undergoing developement, if you find something that isnt working as expected please open a issue ticket here.

+### Classes ouput in the annotations:
+A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z, a, b, d, e, f, g, h, n, q, r, t, _

 (for the letter only script, see will_dev and follow the instructions there)